meditationstuff/protocol_1/index.md

 # <span id="16"></span><a id="risks-maximally-cautious-warnings-directives-first-" href="#risks-maximally-cautious-warnings-directives-first-">risks; maximally cautious warnings/&#8203;directives (first-pass, without explanation):</a>

-1. If you are at risk from sequelae of high blood pressure, intracranial pressure, or intraocular pressure (e.g. stroke, dissection, glaucoma), breathing disturbance, or sleep disturbance then you must not engage with the practices below or you must engage with them with extreme caution.
+1. If you are at risk from sequelae of high blood pressure, intracranial pressure, or intraocular pressure (e.g. stroke, dissection, glaucoma), breathing disturbance, dysautonomia, or sleep disturbance then you must not engage with the practices below or you must engage with them with extreme caution.
 If you have spinal or cervical abnormalities that could lead to spinal cord or nerve root impingement, then you must not engage with the practices below or you must engage with them with extrem caution.
 If you have other musculoskeletal risks then you must be careful.
 1. Individuals residing in households with other residents below the age of eighteen or over the age of 65 should not engage in these practices after practice has been initiated, unless there is no one under the age of eighteen in the household and anyone over the age of 65 has consented to your doing these practices in residence after they’ve read this numbered list.
 1. Women who are pregnant or you might become pregnant before asymptoting in these practices (e.g. 2-10 years, depending) should not engage in these practices.
 1. If you are at risk for suicide, psychosis, or mania then you should engage with these practices with extreme caution.